 Professor Nicholson continues to maintain an active research programme and publishes in the areas of clinical anatomy, male reproductive biology and medical education.
 To date she has published more than 100 journal articles and book chapters and has supervised 22 PhD and 30 Masters and Honours students.
 With Dr Paul Trotman, she contributed to the production of two television documentaries: Donated to Science and Practising Medicine.
 She is a member of the Executive of the International Federation of Associations of Anatomists.

 Professor Nicholson has been a member of the Winston Churchill Memorial Trust Board and the Stakeholders Advisory Board of Education New Zealand.
 She is currently a member of the Council of the National University of Samoa, and the Governance groups for the Ageing Well and Healthier Lives National Science Challenges.

 As Executive Assistant, Sarah provides high-level confidential, executive support and advice and is the first point of contact for the Vice-Chancellor.
 Sarah manages the Vice-Chancellor's appointments, meetings, email and an extensive programme of events.

 Sarah previously worked as a Personal Assistant to the Deputy Vice-Chancellor, Academic before taking up her current position in February 2016.

-He is the University's Privacy Officer.
+She is the University's Privacy Officer.